camunda/camunda-docs/code-of-conduct.md

 ### Communication styles

-When communicating with others on the Camunda Cloud Community forums or in Slack, it’s important to remember that not everyone communicates in the same way.
+When communicating with others on the Camunda Cloud Community forums, it’s important to remember that not everyone communicates in the same way.
 Some individuals may be [neurodivergent], and thus may not communicate in a neurotypical manner.
 Please endeavor to understand [neurological differences] when communicating with other community members so this space welcomes everyone.

 Others may learn or understand information differently from you.
 While someone may understand a diagram or model at first glance, others may benefit from having a paragraph or two of information to read that explains what the diagram, model, or example does.
 Remember that what may seem obvious to you may not be to someone else.